Vettabase/ansible-role-linux-for-postgresql/README.md

 The `iptable_rules` task performs the following:

+- Updates systems packages using the `apt` module

-- First it checks if iptables is already installed or not via `package_facts` module.
+-  Then it checks if iptables is already installed or not via `package_facts` module.
 If it's not installed, then the role installs it via the
 `apt` module.